pokgak/pokgak.github.io/content/articles/docker-bake.md

       dockerfile: ./cicd/docker/serviceB.Dockerfile
 ```

-Bake 101 crash course: remember in `docker-compose.yaml` we have services?
 In Bake format, those services are called targets.
-Let's recall my original docker-compose.yaml file again, I have a `base` service used to build the shared image used in the Dockerfiles of `serviceA` and `serviceB`.
+Let's recall my original `docker-compose.yaml` file again, I have a `base` service used to build the shared image used in the Dockerfiles of `serviceA` and `serviceB`.
 In other words, the `base` service is also a **target**.
 This means, I can pass it on as extra contexts to my build!

 ## Putting it all together

-The Bake specification allows you to write the file in 3 languages: HCL (Terraform, anyone?), JSON, and YAML (through docker-compose.yaml syntax).
+The [Bake specification](https://docs.docker.com/build/bake/reference/) allows you to write the file in 3 languages: HCL (Terraform, anyone?), JSON, and YAML (through docker-compose.yaml syntax).
 To be less disruptive I chose YAML.
 To use Bake specification with YAML, the CLI can parse existing docker-compose.yaml files but for Bake-specific syntax you have to put it under the property `x-bake`.
-This is how it looks like in my case:
+We'll also add the `platform` properties under the `x-bake` syntax.
+This is how the final `docker-compose.yaml` looks like in my case:

 ```yaml
 # ./cicd/docker/docker-compose.yaml